turingschool/curriculum/source/projects/scribblr.markdown

 });
 ```

 This puts the current state of the form into the global `savedForm` variable.
 The `unload` event will still fire, but `isFormChanged()` will return `false` because the form contents will be identical to what's on the page.

-(Or, another way to solve the problem would be to remove the `unload` event listener entirely when the form is submitted.)
+Another way to solve the problem would be to remove the `unload` event listener entirely when the form is submitted.

 #### Problem Scenario: The AJAX request fails or stops working